Lifshitz critical points meet Zamolodchikov perturbation theory: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this note, we studied weakly relevant spin-1 perturbations that describe RG flows between CFTs and weakly anisotropic Lifshitz fixed points with $|z-1|\ll1$.
 We introduced a simple system of $N=2$ coupled minimal models $\mathcal{M}_{m,m+1}\otimes\mathcal{M}_{m,m+1}$ where perturbation theory becomes reliable through the introduction of a small parameter $1/m$ and were able to compute $z$ to first non-trivial order in the associated expansion.
-We also observed the existence of a one-loop marginal nudge operator,\footnote{In the future, it would be interesting to understand the marginality of the nudge operator more deeply and non-perturbatively, perhaps leading to sum-rules similar to those of \cite{Gabai:2025zcs,Girault:2025kzt}} which rotates the frame of anisotropy and the emergence of rotational symmetry in the infrared.
+We also observed the existence of a one-loop marginal nudge operator,\footnote{In the future, it would be interesting to understand the marginality of the nudge operator more deeply and non-perturbatively, perhaps leading to sum-rules similar to those of \cite{Gabai:2025zcs,Girault:2025kzt}.} which rotates the frame of anisotropy and the emergence of rotational symmetry in the infrared.

 It would be interesting to study the more general case of $N$ coupled minimal models, and to study these systems non-perturbatively directly on the lattice.
-It is straightforward to write down a Hamiltonian for statistical 2d Ising models coupled via a spin-1 operator
+It is straightforward to write down a Hamiltonian for statistical 2d Ising models coupled via a spin-1 operator\footnote{In fact this model is closely related to the axial next-to-nearest-neighbor Ising model (ANNNI) \cite{SELKE1988213}, which was studied in the continuum via bosonization in \cite{DAllen_2001}.
+We thank Philippe Lecheminant for bringing this to our attention.}

 where $\sigma$ and $\tau$ are two sets of classical Ising variables, $<i,j>$ denotes a pair of nearest-neighbour lattice sites and $\hat{n}$ is a unit vector which selects the privileged direction of anisotropy.
 However, the large $m$ expansion and the topology of the phase diagram in Figure \ref{fig:Lif} suggest that it might be more prudent to work with coupled tricritical Ising models, perhaps in the Blume-Capel formalism \cite{BlumeCapel}.